esl/MongooseIM/doc/advanced-configuration/Listener-modules.md

 </stream:stream>
 ```

-It makes implementing reconnection logic difficult, because an old connection would not allow any other connections.
+It makes implementing the reconnection logic difficult, because the old connection would not allow any other connections.

 By setting `{conflict_behaviour, kick_old}`, we drop any old connections registered at the same host, before accepting new ones.